theomthakur/ece-gy-9183-group19/model_train/README.md

 - Validates dataset format and configuration files before training starts
 - Gracefully handles MLflow connection issues while still completing training
 - Provides detailed error messages for troubleshooting

-### Results
-mAP50 = 0.31053
-mAP50-95 = 0.15599
-Number of epochs: 50
-Training time: 3 hours

-Modeling:
-We chose YOLO12 because it is one of the best model in object detection.
-Also the ultralytics YOLO Package makes it easier to integrate various services, as it has readily available configurations for Various stages in the MLOps pipeline.
-This is an object detection problem, where a radiologist inputs the .png image of an x-ray, and the model outputs the classes and the bounding boxes of the detected disesases, if any. else it says No finding. the radiologist can then use this to quickly confirm or suspect any diseases we tested out with Increased batch size, num workers, reduced precision

 UNIT 5: